ethereum/annotated-spec/capella/beacon-chain.md

 | - | - |
 | `MAX_BLS_TO_EXECUTION_CHANGES` | `2**4` (= 16) |

+A maximum of 16 operations that convert a `0x00` (withdraw-by-BLS-key) account to a `0x01` (withdraw-to-ETH-address) account can be included in each block.

 ### Execution

 | Name | Value | Description |